Scholarly Concentrations Program (SCP)

-Students are encouraged to decide on a given concentration by the end of September in their first year.
-Three mechanisms are utilized for recruiting students: a faculty led introduction/orientation showcasing all concentrations, a 2-month open invitation for “group shopping opportunities” and a student-centered Round Robin event.
-Following these events, students submit their applications to the SCP and to the concentration of their choice.
-Applications to the concentrations are reviewed by the concentration leaders, representing both basic science and clinical disciplines.
+Core Students must decide on a given concentration by the end of September in Year 1.
+Three mechanisms are utilized for recruiting students: a faculty led introduction/orientation showcasing all concentrations, a 2-month open invitation for “concentration shopping” and a student-centered Round Robin event.
+Following these events, students submit their applications to the concentration of their choice.
+Applications are reviewed by the concentration leaders, representing both basic science and clinical disciplines.